 Walking backwards is not just for frolicking kids or teenagers goofing off any more.
 It actually has some health benefits for sports performance and rehabilitation after surgery or an injury.
 Walking or jogging backwards is popular in Japan because it burns several times more calories than doing it forwards.
 Although it may be folklore, it has been said that 100 steps backwards are equivalent to 1,000 steps forwards.

-People who might benefit from backward-walking as a form of exercise, according to Body Results website, include the following: someone undergoing post-surgical knee joint rehabilitation: someone suffering from muscle strains of the hip, groin, lower back or hamstrings; or someone suffering from a sprained ankle, Achilles tendon tears or shin splints.
+People who might benefit from backward-walking as a form of exercise, according to Body Results website, include the following: someone undergoing post-surgical knee joint rehabilitation: someone who has muscle strains of the hip, groin, lower back or hamstrings; or someone with a sprained ankle, Achilles tendon tears or shin splints.
 Other candidates include those who have tried everything from ibuprofen, ice or heat treatments, time off from training, physical therapy or stretching without results, those looking for a different stimulus or cross-training option, or someone involved in a sport where they need to change directions rapidly or run backwards.

 Benefits of Walking Backwards